The human heart is vast enough to contain all the world. Joseph Conrad

 Our hearts do get bigger as we add people to our lives.
 And in the same way, we want to support our children in having “big” hearts.
 We want to help them make room for all the people that may be in their life- other parent, stepparent, stepsiblings, half siblings, step grandparents, etc.

-I know this is really uncomfortable for many people, especially moms.
+I know this is really uncomfortable for many people, often moms.
 And this seems to be one of the most difficult areas for single parents and stepfamilies.
 I believe that many moms and dads get their protective parental wires crossed when it comes to their ex and the people that the ex brings into their lives.

 Those instincts given to biological mothers and fathers to protect our children from people who might hurt our children… BETRAY us in single parent and stepfamily life, and are now the same wires that are giving us a MISTAKEN but very loud alarm signal about our exes who don’t parent like we do, don’t do what we think they should do, who we may not like, or those people we now feel might replace us.

 It is uncomfortable for us, as Moms and Dads who have fears about not being as important or as needed or as loved by our children, when other people (who we do not choose) are added to the equation.
 We want other people we choose to love our kids- but not anyone that we don’t choose.
-When I work with moms and dads who are struggling with this issue, they will admit that they don’t think any of these people would ever harm or hurt their child, they just don’t like them and don’t want to share their children with the ex or stepparent, etc.
+When I work with moms and dads who are struggling with this issue, they will (usually) admit that they don’t think any of these people would ever harm or hurt their child, they just don’t like them and don’t want to share their children with the ex or stepparent, etc.

 And even though I knew these issues, I could hear that loud alarm clanging when my ex remarried.
 I will not forget more than a decade ago when my children had a new stepmother, and I started getting nervous on the way to a soccer game.
 My kids knew that something was off.
 I told them that I knew that it was important for them to have a good relationship with her, and that I wanted them to.
 I was just struggling with some feelings that I would learn to deal with and that weren’t their problem.